The world's first AF anamorphic lens | Shop now >

 The sensor is considered the "eye" of the camera, responsible for capturing light and converting it into image data.
 The sensor plays a significant role in lens selection.

 A full-frame lens is suitable for a full-frame camera, and an APS-C lens is ideal for an APS-C camera.
 When photographing with an APS-C camera, a full-frame lens also works well.
-Thanks to the larger image circle, the full-frame lens can cover APS-C. This improves image quality, while the focal length must be multiplied by 1.5×, which is advantageous in the telephoto range.
+Thanks to the larger image circle, the full-frame lens can cover APS-C. This improves image quality, while the focal length must be multiplied by 1.5×, which is advantageous for telephoto shots.

-However, when shooting with a full-frame camera, an APS-C lens cannot be used.
+However, an APS-C lens cannot be used on a full-frame camera.
 The image circle of an APS-C lens is not large enough to cover full-frame, which can lead to vignetting.

-The SIRUI Saturn 35/50/75mm T2.9 1.6x anamorphic carbon full format lens is specially designed for the highest demands in the mobile cine sector.
+The SIRUI Saturn 35/50/75mm T2.9 1.6x anamorphic carbon full format lens is specially designed for the highest demands in mobile cine applications.
 With a 1.6x anamorphic distortion, the lens produces impressive, cinematic images in cinema quality – without vignetting, even on full-frame sensors.

-The front tube made of ultra-light carbon fiber not only gives the lens exceptional stability but also reduces the weight of each model to under 500g – ideal for creative use on the go.
-Whether handheld, on gimbals, drones, or with the DJI Ronin 4D: The Saturn series is your first choice when mobility, performance, and cinematic look are required.
+The front barrel made of ultra-light carbon fiber not only gives the lens exceptional stability but also reduces the weight of each model to under 500g – ideal for creative use on the go.
+Whether handheld, on gimbals, drones, or with the DJI Ronin 4D: the Saturn series is your first choice when mobility, performance, and cinematic look are required.

 2. Choice of focal length

-When photographing, the choice of focal length is based on specific shooting needs.
+When photographing, the choice of focal length depends on specific shooting needs.

 If you have a full-frame camera and mostly do portrait photography, the 85mm lens is a good choice, considered the king of portrait photography.
-The small angle of view is excellent with a large aperture for shallow depth of field, making the main subject creatively stand out.
+The narrow angle of view, combined with a large aperture, is excellent for shallow depth of field, making the main subject stand out creatively.
 But if your camera is APS-C, the 56mm APS-C lens is suitable.

-Now let's take full-frame cameras as an example.
-For everyday shots, the 50mm focal length lens is ideal.
-It is classic among all lens types and the image effect resembles the human visual impression.
+Now, taking full-frame cameras as an example.
+For everyday shots, a 50mm lens is ideal.
+It is classic among all lens types and the image effect resembles human vision.
 It is also quite good for beginners.
 When photographing landscapes, a wide-angle lens is an ideal choice because it can capture wide scenes.

 A zoom lens is also a nice alternative, featuring a variable focal length.
 With a variable focal length, you can adjust it as needed.